 Early in the film, Cobb hints that he knows inception can be done.

 Later we learn that he did it to his wife, Mal (Marion Cotillard).
 Trying to snap her out of her attachment to the dream world, he breaks into her subconscious and plants the idea that her world isn’t real.
 This forces her to wake up.

 But the interference backfires.
-When they finally awake, Mal thinks she’s still dreaming.
-Eventually she kills herself in order to return to the reality she thinks is still out there.
+Once awake Mal thinks she’s still dreaming.
+Eventually she kills herself to return to the reality she thinks is still out there.